-When recruiting developers for your startup, we must understand that certain skills come with higher competition.
+When recruiting developers for your startup, we must understand that certain skills have higher demand.
 When the demand for certain specialists is high, and the supply is lower, it will obviously result in higher salaries and more challenges associated with hiring programmers (or even just putting together the right job offers).

 While we encourage you to compensate your talented developers fairly, you should know that more money isn’t the answer.

 You don’t need to pay top-range salaries, but you should align with the compensation your potential hires could receive in their position in your geographical location.

 As a start-up, paying high salaries isn’t always possible, but you need to remember you can always compensate with additional time-off, a flexible schedule, free subscriptions, and other perks.

 While you can’t compete with giant companies salary-wise, you still must ensure fair remuneration.
 You won’t be able to grow as a company on the back of underpaid talent.

 Here is where the power of perks shines through.
 Maybe $10 on their salary is not worth that much, but $10 lunch feels like a nice perk.
 At the end of the day, it’s not really about money or a free lunch.
 It’s about making your hires feel well taken care of.

 Before going all out with ping pong tables, you should focus on providing the basics to your hires.
 For example, everyone should have access to health insurance.
 When you convince candidates that your company cares about their wellbeing, you are able to get away with somewhat lower salaries.

 Desire for opportunity and challenge

 Many developers are motivated by a challenging work environment that enables them to experiment, test, and create.
 To attract and retain this kind of candidate, you want to create an environment that answers their need for challenge and make sure to mention this in your job description.